Environmental group ends suit over land for endangered frog

 The frogs are dark, warty amphibians that make a snoring noise instead of a croak and put their forefeet over their eyes when picked up.
 They breed in ponds so shallow they dry up in the summer, limiting potential predators.
 Scientists say the land in St. Tammany Parish has five such ponds within hopping distance, while those that the animals once used in Alabama all are overgrown or developed.

 Environmentalists had backed the designation as a needed environmental protection.
-Opponents called it an unjust land grab by an overreaching bureaucracy.
+Opponents, including multiple landowners, called it an unjust land grab by an overreaching bureaucracy.

 Edward Poitevent, one of the landowners, has said it would halt his own plans to develop the land, currently used for timber.
-Neither Poitevent, who is an attorney, nor attorney Mark Miller of the Pacific Legal Foundation responded immediately to calls and emails requesting comment Monday.
+Poitevent, who is an attorney, did not immediately to calls and emails requesting comment Monday.

+Attorney Mark Miller of the Pacific Legal Foundation represents most of the family landowners in the case.

+“For the landowners, if the court does approve it, this is a big victory because their property is no longer restricted in favor of an endangered species that does not live on the property and can’t live on the property without dramatic change,” he said.

 The U.S. Supreme Court had unanimously overturned court decisions upholding the designation.
 The justices said courts must look at the meaning of “habitat” and consider whether the tract qualifies as habitat for frogs that haven’t lived there for decades.